Skip to main content

 project(${Tom_ns}

-DESCRIPTION "Tom console for TinyORM"
+DESCRIPTION "Tom console application for TinyORM C++ library"

 HOMEPAGE_URL "https://www.tinyorm.org"